Thorium Energy Alliance: Energy crisis and the role of thorium

-Thorium has been proposed as a clean, safe, proliferation resistant and sustainable source of energy which additionally is free from most of the issues associated with uranium.
+Thorium has been proposed as a clean, safe, proliferation-resistant and sustainable source of energy, freeing it from most of the issues associated with uranium.
 The average crustal abundance of thorium is four times more than that of uranium.
 Thorium is invariably associated with rare-earth elements or rare metals like niobium, tantalum and zirconium.
 Hence, it can be recovered as a by-product of other mining activities.
 Already, large quantities of thorium recovered from rare-earth element operations have been stockpiled in many countries.
-Thorium is fertile material, and essentially all thorium can be used in a nuclear reactor.
-Thorium is not fissile in itself, absorbs a neutron to transmute into uranium-233, which can fission to produce energy.
-Therefore, a thorium based fuel cycle produces very little, easily manageable waste compared to uranium.
+Thorium is a fertile material, and essentially all thorium can be used in a nuclear reactor.
+Thorium is not fissile in itself, it absorbs a neutron to transmute into uranium-233, which can then fission to produce energy.
+Therefore, a thorium-based fuel cycle produces relatively little, easily manageable waste compared to uranium-based fuel cycles.
 Thorium based fuel cycle options can be used to 'burn' all the presently accumulated nuclear waste.
-Various thorium based reactor designs are inherently more safe than uranium based reactors.

-However nuclear proliferation using thorium has proven to be extremely difficult and non-practical, although proof-of-concepts of the contrary also have been proposed.
+Various thorium-based reactor designs are inherently safer than uranium-based reactors.
+Nuclear proliferation using thorium has proven to be extremely difficult and non-practical, although proof-of-concepts for this have been reported.

-Despite all the favorable factors, and use in commercial reactors in the past, interest in thorium diminished in the late 1980s due to various reasons.
+Despite its use in commercial reactors in the past, interest in thorium diminished in the late 1980s.
 Critics of thorium claim that the advantages are overstated and it is unlikely to be a useful source of energy.
-Experts point the adverse economics and the availability of plentiful sources of energy that will deter full commercialization of thorium based energy.
+Experts point to adverse economics and the availability of plentiful alternative energy sources as factors that may deter the full commercialization of thorium-based energy.
 These and other issues regarding the use of thorium have been debated.